 Hello, my name is Sue Mawson and I am very proud to be a part of Oastlers School, as a parent myself, I firmly believe that every child has the fundamental right to a good education, to be provided with every opportunity and to be supported to develop and reach his/her fullest potential, regardless of background or ability.
 Increasingly some young people face challenges and experiences beyond their years - providing good well run schools and an environment which is safe, supportive and nurturing is paramount to their longer term wellbeing.
 I have supported the education of young people in the Bradford District for many years.
 I was previously Director of Finance for the Bradford Local Authority.
 Since my retirement I have become actively involved in the governance and sit on the governing bodies of three schools across the district.
 I believe that it is the responsibility of every school to provide a supportive environment with outstanding teaching so that our young people can work hard and gain the confidence to become successful young adults of the future.
 I will strive to support all the staff, parents and carers at the school and be a voice for Oastler’s learners so that together we can help them to achieve their very best.
 I will try to be available as much as possible and look forward to meeting as many parents and carers as I can at school events.

-Mr Rahat Khan – Vice Chair of Governors (co-opted)
+Mr. David Ward – Vice Chair of Governors (co-opted)

-Mr Charlie Jones - (Local Authority)
+Mr. Charlie Jones - (co-opted)

 I was born on the edge of Ilkley Moor and attended Ilkley Grammar School.
 I studied at Leeds Polytechnic and gained a degree in Social Administration.
 I have been a social worker since 1981.
 I have spent much of my working life supporting complex young people, particularly young offenders.
-I am currently the Service Manager for Bradford Youth Offending Team.
+I have recently retired as the Service Manager for Bradford Youth Offending Team.
 I believe removing young people from their families, friendship networks and communities has a damaging effect that is long lasting.
 It does not help them to change harmful behaviours or help them mature.
 I am a huge Bradford City fan but I love cricket and have played for 55 years!
 I have also been known to go to Bruce Springsteen concerts!!

-Mrs Shazia Qureshi - (co-opted)
+Mrs. Shazia Qureshi - (co-opted)

 I am currently employed by Prospects Services as Operations Manager delivering Connexions services and targeted support for young people in Bradford.
 I manage a team of Personal Advisors who work in schools and colleges to ensure young people are equipped with the knowledge and information to make informed choices about their future.
 I have worked in this arena extensively for over nine years in Bradford.
 Additionally, I contribute to various strategic groups which include Bradford Apprenticeship Group, Young Carers Strategy and the Looked After Children Strategy Group.
 Since managing the delivery of Families First contract, I have become even more aware of the issues that our children and young people face and I am working hard to reduce those barriers and secure for them excellent outcomes.

-Mr Kevin Taylor - (co-opted)
+Mr. Kevin Taylor - (co-opted)

-Mrs Gillian Jennison - (Clerk to the Governing Body)
+Ms Victoria Bettson (Clerk to the Governing Body)